dj980907/DJFitness/README.md

-the problem of adding the workout is that you cannot add the same workout name. if you do, it gives you error for duplicate key error
+now i can add duplicate workout for the same day. idk if i can add the same workout the next day. i will try it tomorrow.